 Computer vision can be used to automatically inspect personal protective equipment (PPE), inspect construction vehicles and machines, or detect environmental safety hazards at construction sites.
 This enables enormous time savings for construction companies, as it eliminates the need for manual inspection while ensuring consistent and subjective inspection results.

 Using intelligent vision analysis, companies can automatically evaluate the quality of materials and workmanship.
 This makes it possible to ensure that standards are met and reduces the chances of defects.

 Computer vision technology can be used to track the progress of construction projects.
 This is immensely helpful for project managers, as it allows them to understand how the project is progressing and identify any potential issues early.
 This enables project managers to optimize the construction process and make sure that projects are completed on time and within budget.

 In construction, human-computer interaction (HCI) is used to help manage processes and monitor a wide range of tasks.
 Examples include

-- Detecting when a worker breaks safety protocols
+- Detecting when a worker breaks safety protocols (event detection)

 - Ensure that the correct construction materials are used (type classification)

 - Inspecting construction sites for safety hazards